magnusoberg/dotfiles/README.md

 # Test that it works
 ssh -T git@github.com
 ~~~
 You will not be able to login as you are not allowed to assign a TTY by GitHub.
-But you will get a greeting message
+This is why we disable the
+pseudo-terminal allocation above with the `-T` option to ssh.
+You should receive a greeting welcoming you with your
-welcoming you if you were successful.
+username welcoming you if you were successful.